tigera-solutions/visualizing-and-troubleshooting-traffic-and-network-policy-issues-for-AKS/mod/module-2-deploy-applications.md

-## 1. Install a simple application
+## Module 2 - Deploy the applications

 ### a.
 The simple application diagram is shown below: